GingerTommy/SpiderCrab/README.md

 ## Setup

-The SpiderCrab agent install a Windows service.
+The SpiderCrab agent installs a Windows service.
 ### Install with Chocolatey
 ```powershell
 choco install spidercrab -y
 ```

+> A local security group `SpiderCrab Operators` is created.
+Grant users and groups permissions to invoke scripts by adding them here.

 ## Customize

 Modify SpiderCrab.Agent.exe.config to specify:
 - the port that Web API listens on

+Modify the Windows service entry to configure:
+- the account the service runs as (you will probably have to configure urlacl for accounts other than `Local System`)